-The bachelor’s program was specifically designed to meet the flexible educational needs of its students.
+The Radiation & Imaging Sciences program was specifically designed to meet the flexible educational needs of its students.
 Students who wish to participate entirely from a distance can take fully online courses with the exception of a few elective courses that may require face-to-face instruction and clinical practicum courses.
 Please note that not all concentrations or certificates require a clinical practicum.

 Fully online courses are defined as courses in which all regularly scheduled classroom time is replaced by required activities completed at a distance and managed online through a course management system or equivalent technology.

 - Online courses require no fixed-schedule visits to the BC campus or other pre-determined location.

 - All activities can be completed geographically remote from the BC campus, but the student is responsible for arranging a location suitable to the course requirements.

 - Visits to particular sites, for instance for tests, internships, service learning, interviews, field research, or other curricular activity may be required, but the location and scheduling of these activities is flexible.

 Who we can serve